itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.16.7 =
+* Changing the username related to an affiliate if the username doesn't exist shows an error.
+* Added notifications when add/edit/remove affiliates from the dashboard.

 = 2.16.6 =
 * Totals : allow to filter by affiliate status.
 * WordPress 4.7 compatibility tested.